 The Carnival Corporation-owned company AIDA Cruises announced it had to cancel New Year's Eve voyages around the Canary Islands due to IT issues.
-The Canaries are one of the last remaining travel destinations during the Coronavirus (COVID-19) crisis.
+The Canaries are one of the last remaining travel destinations during the pandemic.

 Rostock public prosecutor has taken over the investigation on Tuesday, December 29.
 Several specialists from Mecklenburg-Western Pomerania State Criminal Police Office are supporting the company in finding the source of the problems, the authority revealed.